houssem9017/GreenTech-backend/README.md

 ## Description

-GreenTech-backend is a Node.js server application designed to manage eco-friendly packaging solutions.
-It provides a set of RESTful API endpoints for user authentication and package management, leveraging technologies like Express, MongoDB, and JWT for secure and efficient operations.
+GreenTech-backend is a Node.js server application developed as part of a three-month internship at GreenTech, Germany in summer 2023.
+This application is designed to manage eco-friendly packaging solutions, focusing on sustainability and environmental friendliness.
+It offers a suite of RESTful API endpoints for robust user authentication and package management, utilizing technologies such as Express, MongoDB, and JWT to ensure secure and efficient operations.

 ## Getting Started